munsifhusami1/Grants-Project/README.md

 These are some of the SQL queries written against the federal grants tracking database at the North Jersey Transportation Planning Authority (NJTPA), supporting federal grant monitoring and reporting across a 13-county region in northern New Jersey.

-I had run these queries within our native SSMS environment using our server before I began the process of creating an automated pipeline using Python.
+I used these queries in SSMS as part of my work at NJTPA, before I began the process of creating an automated pipeline using Python.
 In that, data has been anonymized (see above)

 ## Queries